 But what are your rights in such cases as a loved one?
 The answer depends on several factors, such as the state where the wrongful death occurs.
 In Florida, the personal representative for the deceased person’s estate needs to file a wrongful death lawsuit if another party negligently or intentionally caused a person’s death.
 The representative files the lawsuit for all individuals named in the estate or the affected family members.

 Florida Statutes section 678.18 provides a specific definition of wrongful death and outlines information about how to seek redress through the courts.
-In addition, the law regulates time frames for how long you have to file a wrongful death lawsuit, which is four years in most Florida cases.
-Talk with an attorney to ensure that you meet the required deadlines.
+In addition, the law regulates time frames for how long you have to file a wrongful death lawsuit, which is two years in most Florida cases.
+Talk with a Lakeland wrongful death attorney to ensure that you meet the required deadlines.

 Examples of Wrongful Death Lawsuits